jina-ai/examples/wikipedia-sentences/README.md

 ```sh
 python app.py -t index
 ```
-If you see the following command, it means your data has been correctly indexed.
+If you see the following output, it means your data has been correctly indexed.
 ```sh
 Flow@5162[S]:flow is closed and all resources are released, current build level is 0
 ```

-We recommend you come back to this step later and index the full wikipedia sentence for better results.
+We recommend you come back to this step later and index the full wikipedia dataset for better results.

 To index the [full dataset](https://www.kaggle.com/mikeortman/wikipedia-sentences) (almost 900 MB) follow these steps: